naharluna/Modern-HTML-CSS-From-The-Beginning-2.0/README.md

 # HTML & CSS Practice Projects

-This repository contains a collection of projects I built while learning **modern HTML5 and CSS3**.
+This repository contains a collection of frontend projects I built while learning **modern HTML5 and CSS3**.
 These projects focus on **responsive design**, **Flexbox**, **CSS Grid**, and real-world UI layouts.

 All projects are deployed and available as live demos.